ycas/ycas.github.io/ycas/content/PlanetariumShows.md

     <td>25 min</td>
   </tr>
 </table>
 Join Annie and Max in Austrailia for a whirlwind adventure to find out how the seasons work.
 It's a crazy day when snow starts falling and it's the middle of summer!
 But sometimes crazy days are just what you need to discover something new.
-Join Annie and Max for a whirlwind adventure as they explore a new angle on the world and find out how the seasons work.
 It's surprising what a new angle on the world can do.

 **The Planets**
 <table style="width:95%">